 The Institutional Review Board (IRB) oversees all research projects involving human participants.
 Please use the decision tree to determine the documentation you need to submit to the IRB.
-All investigators must complete online training for human subject protection through the NIH.
+All investigators must complete training for human subject protection through the NIH.
 Certificate of completion should be saved and submitted to the IRB with your application.
 Certificates should be dated less than five years prior to the application.

 Application and Review